Our learning environment

 Our School Aims (the 7 red stars) – safe, secure, strength, succeed, standards, share and support are reflected in our learning environment.

-Our learning environment will continue to change as the landscaping project begins very soon.
+Our learning environment will continue to change as we further develop our outdoor learning and active playtimes.
 Watch this space!